FEDERAL

 charging or if there is another debt owed by the NCP where the refund warrant

-funds can be applied, contact the Financial Services helpline to ask that they
+funds can be applied, contact EACSU with the NCP’s PID to ask that they release

 consistent with priority-posting rules.